-Table S3: repeatability of readings for the chosen variable for a sample of clay (QL.B) and a sherd (sample 21)
+Table S3. repeatability of readings for the chosen variable for a sample of clay (QL.B) and a sherd (sample 21).

-S:4: Multivariate analysis
+S4.
+Multivariate analysis

-Table S4.1 presents the results of the PCA analysis carried out using the R package FactoMineR (Lê et al. 2008), including Eingenvalues and percentage of variance for each principal component.
+Table S4.1 presents the results of the PCA analysis carried out using the R package FactoMineR (Lê et al. 2008), including eingenvalues and percentage of variance for each principal component.
 The correlation between the variables and the five principal components can be found in Table S4.2.
-For definitions of Eigenvalues and loadings, see Carlson (2017, 266).
+For definitions of eigenvalues and loadings, see Carlson (2017, 266).